htw-imi-showtime/showtime-website/content/ss21/master/m7-gefahr-erkannt-gefahr-gebannt-teil-2/features.md

 That included 3D modelling a male and female body, texturing and UV-mapping them in ZBrush and rigging and weight-painting them in Blender.
 After that, the biggest challenge of implementing the avatars became mapping them to the players movements.
 For that, we chose a common tool in the industry, the so-called procedural animations.

+One of the greatest challenges was our full-body VR avatar.
+To have full control and freedom of choice, we decided to develop everything that VR avatar creation revolves around by ourselves.
+That included 3D modelling a male and female body, texturing and UV-mapping them in ZBrush and rigging and weight-painting them in Blender.
+After that, the biggest challenge of implementing the avatars became mapping them to the players movements.
+For that, we chose a common tool in the industry, the so-called procedural animations.

 - **Procedural Animations**